Furnace Repair Checklist

 - Ensure the control is on “heat” as opposed to “off” or “cool.”

 - Make certain the program is showing the appropriate day and time and is programmed to “run.”
 If you’re having problems overriding the schedule, adjust the temperature by utilizing the up/down arrows and using the “hold” button.
-This will cause the heat to turn on if thermostat programming is causing a problem.
+This will cause the furnace to turn on if thermostat is causing a problem.

 - Turn the temperature setting to 5 degrees hotter than what the room temperature currently is.